tidharm/tilt-monitor/README.md

 <img src="tilt_monitor/resources/readme/menubar-main.png" alt="Tilt Monitor" height="30" style="vertical-align:middle;"><br/>

 Tilt Monitor is a macOS menu bar application that provides real-time status monitoring for [Tilt](https://tilt.dev/).

-It replicates Tilt's favicon status colors, allows you basic control over Tilt's status (start/stop), and to quickly access the Tilt dashboard to view your resources' status.
+It replicates Tilt's favicon status colors, and allows you basic control over Tilt's status (start/stop), as well as quick access to the Tilt dashboard to view your resources.

 ## Features